 This guide is intended for a broad audience and the terminology and phrases contained herein should be read with their generally accepted meanings and definitions.
 However, certain terms and phrases are specifically defined by a law or laws; therefore, this guide utilizes the term as defined by the respective law.
 For example, the term "disability" is utilized by both the Americans with Disabilities Act (ADA) and Individuals with Disabilities Education Act (IDEA) but is defined differently by each law.
 When using "disability" while discussing ADA this guide intends the term to be interpreted as defined by ADA.
-Similarly, when using "disability" while discussing IDEA this guide intends the term to be interpreted as defined by IDEA.
-Additionally, unless otherwise noted, when used in this document the term "parent" is inclusive of legal guardians.
+Similarly, when using "disability" while discussing IDEA this guide intends the term to be interpreted as defined the term "parent" is inclusive of legal guardians.
 Again, however, certain laws, such as, IDEA, utilize a specific definition of "parent."
 As such, the term "parent" when discussing IDEA should be interpreted as defined by IDEA.